TSB leads rise in UK stocks as Sabadell makes takeover bid

 "The study should be a major driver for treatment duration, and thus should finally unlock Brilinta's multi-billion dollar potential," analysts at UBS wrote in a note on Thursday, giving the shares a buy rating.

 Several FTSE 100 companies fell after trading without the attraction of their latest dividend payouts.
 According to Reuters calculations, the effect of the resulting adjustment to prices by market-makers took 8.24 points off the index.
-(Additional reporting by Sudip Kar-Gupta; Editing by Catherine Evans)
+(Additional reporting by Sudip Kar-Gupta; Editing by Andrew Heavens)

 March 24 Highlights of the day for U.S. President Donald Trump's administration on Friday: